-Fresh tomatoes are the reason a lot of people garden.
-Learning how to grow tomatoes is incredibly rewarding, as, for tomato lovers, there is NOTHING like a fresh off-the-vine-tomato.
+Learning how to grow tomatoes is incredibly rewarding and, for tomato lovers, there is NOTHING like a fresh off-the-vine-tomato.

 In this blog we will talk about where to grow tomatoes, how to water & fertilize tomatoes, and how to deal with tomato suckers.